FLOOR TILE BUYING GUIDE

 Many tile “planks” feature the wood-look style that’s so popular right now.
 The surface of the tile is printed and textured to offer a natural appearance.

-Wood-look tile floors make your home look warm, current and expensive.
+Wood-look tile floors make your home look warm, modern and expensive.
 Choosing an ultra-durable tile over finicky hardwood will offer you an elegant look without the worry and maintenance of solid hardwood.

 Tiles can be manufactured to look and feel like real stone.